gabriele-costa/pests/README.md

 # PESTS

-PESTS is a tool suite for the partial evaluation of finite state models called the partial evaluator of simple transition systems.
+**PESTS** (*Partial Evaluator of Simple Transition Systems*) is a tool suite for the partial evaluation of finite state agents.
-The tool implements the algorithm for quotienting finite-state systems introduced in the paper:
+The tool implements the algorithm for quotienting finite-state automata introduced in the paper:

 > *Gabriele Costa, David Basin, Chiara Bodei, Pierpaolo Degano, and Letterio Galletta*, `From Natural Projection to Partial Model Checking and Back’.
 TACAS 2018 (accepted).